Amenity Cost Charges (ACCs)

 Do you have questions or feedback about the draft ACC Program?
 We’re looking for input from residents, builders, and community partners as we finalize the details.

-Email us at housingchanges@coquitlam.ca or receive updates on this project by clicking the “Follow” button at the top of this page.
+Submit questions or comments in the Q&A below, email us at housingchanges@coquitlam.ca or receive updates on this project by clicking the “Follow” button at the top of this page.